-Environmental Regulations
+Construction Services Environmental Matters Environmental Regulations

 MDU Construction Services Group's operations are subject to federal, state and local regulations that are customary for the industry.
-The company believes it is in substantial compliance with these regulations.
+The company strives to be in compliance with these regulations.

 Few environmental permits are required for the type of work MDU Construction Services Group performs.
 In several locations, MDU Construction Services Group uses petroleum storage tanks for operational convenience.
 Where used, these tanks are permitted under state programs authorized by the EPA.
 MDU Construction Services Group has no ongoing remediation related to releases from petroleum storage tanks.